 Finally, the touchy problem of smelly feet.

-give your feet a regular soak in a bucket of warm water infused with black tea like Organic India Tulsi Earl Grey Tea (18 Tea Bag).
+give your feet a regular soak in a bucket of warm water infused with black tea like Goodwyn Earl Grey Tea 20 Tea Bags.

 The tannin in the tea kills bacteria.